roytang/blog/content/notes/2014/07/491613212811358209/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/491613212811358209/
+title: ''
 ---

-RT [@ConfusedCap](https://twitter.com/ConfusedCap/): You know who's really going to be shocked that Marvel is turning Thor into a woman? https://t.co/Zly4ctbfYs
+You know who's really going to be shocked that Marvel is turning Thor into a woman?